 Toggle: English / Spanish

-Grief is a reaction to a major loss.
+Grief is a reaction to a major loss of someone or something.
 It is most often an unhappy and painful emotion.

 Mourning; Grieving; Bereavement

 Grief may be triggered by the death of a loved one.
 People also can experience grief if they have an illness for which there is no cure, or a chronic condition that affects their quality of life.
-The end of a significant relationship may also cause a grieving process.
+The end of a significant relationship may also cause grieving.

 Family and friends can offer emotional support during the grieving process.
 Sometimes outside factors can affect the normal grieving process, and people might need help from:

-of grieving by joining a , where members share common experiences and problems.
+Joining a support group where members share common experiences and problems and help relieve the

 Grief should not be prevented because it is a healthy response to loss.
 Instead, it should be respected.
 Those who are grieving should have support to help them through the process.

 Powell AD.
 Grief, bereavement, and adjustment disorders.
-In: Stern TA, Rosenbaum JF, Fava M, Biederman J, Rauch SL, eds.
+In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
-1st ed.
-Philadelphia, Pa: Mosby Elsevier; 2008:chap 38.
+2nd ed.
+Philadelphia, PA: Elsevier; 2016:chap 38.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.